 How can I stop my dog from getting ear infections?

 It is quite common for dogs with long, ‘floppy’ ears to suffer ear infections.
 This is due to a lack of air flow in the ear canal which causes excess moisture and heat and can lead to a yeast or bacterial infection.
-If your amigo has exceptionally hairy ears, sometimes the removal of this hair will help open it up to air flow.
+If your dog has exceptionally hairy ears, sometimes the removal of this hair will help open it up to air flow.
+Ear plucking is not something that we routinely do to every dog, but can be done if necessary.
 Signs of an ear infection include redness in the ear, a yeasty smell in the ear, continuous scratching of the ears and they may be tender to touch.
-Luckily it is easy to fix if you notice the signs early.
-Ways to avoid ear infections include folding your amigo’s ears back to allow air flow as they sleep, avoiding getting water in your dog’s ears if you bathe them and drying them as much as possible particularly if they have been enjoying a swim!
-Always feel free to ask you groomer for more advice.

 Why doesn’t my dog look as good as my neighbour’s dog?

-Your neighbour probably has regular 4-8 week appointments with a groomer and keeps their amigo well brushed between appointments.
-This kind of regular attention enables your groomer to devote more time and effort to beautifying your amigo rather than to de-matting and trying to salvage a neglected coat.
+The quality of a dog's coat will vary widely from animal to animal.
+Even litter mates will have varying coat types.
+Your neighbour possibly has regular 4-8 week appointments with a groomer and keeps their dog well brushed between appointments.
+This kind of regular attention enables your groomer to devote more time and effort to beautifying your dog rather than to de-matting and trying to salvage a neglected coat.

 Why is my dog always so tired after being groomed?

-Going to the groomers is a big day out for your amigo particularly when they are used to spending their day playing, snoozing and pottering around.
+Going to the groomers is a big day out for your dog particularly when they are used to spending their day playing, snoozing and pottering around.
 It is a big day having a bath, drying off, playing with the staff and other dogs, having to concentrate and stand still and the excitement of the atmosphere in general.
-So enjoy that your amigo is happy to have a good rest when they get home and understand we would never sedate your dog!
+So enjoy that your dog is happy to have a good rest when they get home.

 << Previous Next >>